 You may have already read my thoughts on the joys of eating vegetables and on what (and how) I eat.
 But what good is loving vegetables and wanting to eat them if you can’t access them?
 If you can’t afford them?
 If you don’t know how or don’t have time to cook them?

-These are all challenges I have faced in varying degrees at various points in my (relatively short and rather privileged) life.
+These are all challenges I’ve faced to varying degrees at various points in my (relatively short and rather privileged) life.
 And with some hindsight, I can see how my surroundings have always been important influences of what I eat.

 Up until high school, my diet was essentially dictated by the foods my parents bought, what was on offer at school, and the occasional meals eaten at friends’ and family members’ homes.
 I remember seeing a lot of TV commercials for highly-processed snacks and juices and cereals and popsicles.
 I also remember eating a lot of highly-processed snacks and juices and cereals and popsicles.
 So did everyone else at school.
 Nonetheless, aside from those “as seen on TV” snacks padding my lunch box and awaiting me after sports practice, I mostly ate so-called ‘real foods’ in the form of home-cooked Meat, Starch and Two Veg.

 Towards the end of high school, I started packing my own lunches and, once a week, my friends and I would leave the school grounds, hop onto a bus to the nearest shopping centre, and scour the mall’s (fast) food court for an exciting lunch.
 Ironically, at this time in my life, the highly-processed snacks got replaced by fresh fruit, nuts and raw vegetables, the juices by water, and the sugary cereals by slightly less sugary cereals.
 I was reading a lot of women’s health and lifestyle magazines and that’s what they said to do.
 In spite of all this, I still happily ate my weekly serving of Teenage McFreedom with a side of fries.